Language Information

 If you wish to start Arabic, Hebrew, or Turkish and have never studied that language before, you should place yourself into Arabic 111-1, Hebrew 111-1, or Turkish 111-1 (the first quarter of first-year).

-If you learned Arabic, Hebrew, or Turkish in school, through private instruction, or at home, you will need to take a foreign language proficiency placement test.
+If you learned Arabic, Hebrew, or Turkish in school, through private instruction, or at home, you will need to take the language proficiency placement test.
 Please observe the online Placement Test dates so that you can be placed into the correct class(es).

-Once a student has taken the online placement test, the student will be notified through email with the final results, or, in some circumstances with instructions for a follow-up oral test (usually given virtually on zoom) .
-Please monitor your northwestern email regularly during the summer for information regarding your placement test.
+Once a student has taken the online placement test, they will be notified through email with the final results, or, in some circumstances with instructions for a follow-up oral test (usually given virtually on Zoom) .
+Please monitor your Northwestern email regularly during the summer for information regarding your placement test.

-The results of the online MENA Languages Proficiency Placement tests will place you in the appropriate language class from which you will begin work towards either fulfilling the Language Proficiency Requirement (in Arabic, Hebrew, or Turkish) or to continue studying to the advanced level.
-Please note that many of our language courses are sequential and it is imperative that you take the placement test in the summer 2024 to ensure good course selection planning for the entire academic year.
+The results of the Languages Proficiency Placement tests will place you in the appropriate language class from which you will begin work towards either fulfilling the Language Proficiency Requirement (in Arabic, Hebrew, or Turkish) or to continuing to study to the advanced level.
+Please note that many of our language courses are sequential and it is imperative that you take the placement test in the summer to ensure good course selection planning for the entire academic year.

 Arabic, Hebrew, Turkish Language Placement Test information for 2024-2025